pnp/blog/content/post/introduction-to-json.md

 JSON files usually have a `.json` filename extension.

 > Geek Note: JSON serves more or less the same purpose as XML
-> (eXtensible Markup Language) but it\'s shorter and easier to read.
+> (eXtensible Markup Language) but it's shorter and easier to read.
 CSV
-> format serves a similar purpose as well, but it\'s not a standard so
+> format serves a similar purpose as well, but it's not a standard so
 > the details tend vary, and it can only store tables (rows and columns)
 > of data.